Terence Crawford: Crawford vs. Gamboa

-Fighting for the first time as a professional in his hometown of Omaha, Nebraska, Crawford made his first title defense against 2004 Cuban Olympic gold medalist and former unified featherweight titleholder Yuriorkis Gamboa, who was a slight favourite going into the fight.
+Fighting for the first time as a professional in his hometown of Omaha, Nebraska, Crawford made his first title defense against 2004 Cuban Olympic gold medalist and former IBF featherweight champion Yuriorkis Gamboa.
 This was only the second title fight ever held in Omaha, the first being in 1972, when heavyweight champion Joe Frazier defeated the Omaha/Council Bluffs product Ron Stander by fourth-round TKO.
 Gamboa entered having not fought in over a year.
 The fight was announced on May 6 and took place at the CenturyLink Center on June 28, 2014.
 Crawford weighed in 134.8 pounds, slightly heavier than Gamboa at 134.4 pounds.

-Gamboa won the early rounds using his speed advantage, but Crawford eventually adjusted, knocking Gamboa down once in the fifth round, again in the eighth, and finally twice in the ninth to secure a TKO win in front of an audience of 10,943.
+Gamboa won the early rounds using his speed advantage, but Crawford eventually adjusted, knocking Gamboa down once in the fifth round, again in the eighth, and finally twice in the ninth to secure a TKO victory in front of a sold-out hometown crowd of 10,943 fans.
 Crawford stated after the fight "I was warming up, getting used to his style in the first couple of rounds.
 I just wanted to test him out, I felt like I could make an adjustment with my jab, because he's always dropping his left hand.
 I thought I could get him with my jab in the southpaw stance."
 At the time of stoppage, Crawford was ahead 78–72, 78–72, 77–73 on the judges' scorecards.
+He landed 146 of 348 punches (42 percent) and Gamboa connected on 82 of 345 (24 percent).
+The show topped out at 1.286 million viewers.
+Both the peak and average audience figures were good for the highest-rated HBO Boxing After Dark telecast of 2014 to date.
 In an interview in July 2016, Crawford stated that Gamboa was still his toughest fight to date.